zjunlp/DeepKE/example/llm/InstructKGC/README.md

 ## 4.LoRA Fine-tuning

-Basic Parameters:
+### 4.1 Basic Parameters
+When performing LoRA fine-tuning, you need to configure some basic parameters to specify the model type, dataset path, output settings, etc. Below are the available basic parameters and their descriptions:

-* `--model_name`: The current code supports the following models ["llama", "falcon", "baichuan", "chatglm", "moss", "alpaca", "vicuna", "zhixi"], note the distinction from `model_name_or_path`.
+* `--model_name`: Specifies the model name you wish to use.
+The current list of supported models includes: ["llama", "falcon", "baichuan", "chatglm", "moss", "alpaca", "vicuna", "zhixi"].
+Note that this parameter should be distinguished from model_name_or_path.
-* `--train_file`, `--valid_file` (optional): Training and validation set file paths (JSON format files), if `valid_file` is not specified, we will default to partitioning a `val_set_size` number of samples from the `train_file` to use as a validation set.
-You can also use `val_set_size` to adjust the number of samples in the validation set.
+* `--train_file` and `--valid_file` (optional): Point to the paths of your training and validation set JSON files, respectively.
+If a valid_file is not provided, the system will by default carve out a number of samples specified by val_set_size from the file indicated by train_file to be used as the validation set.
+You can also adjust the val_set_size parameter to change the number of samples in the validation set.
-* `--output_dir`: Path for saving Lora weight parameters.
+* `--output_dir`: Sets the path for saving the weight parameters after LoRA fine-tuning.
-* `--val_set_size`: Number of samples in the validation set, default is 1000.
+* `--val_set_size`: Defines the number of samples in the validation set, with a default of 1000.
-* `--prompt_template_name`: Template name, currently supports three types of templates [alpaca, vicuna, moss], with the default being the alpaca template.
+* `--prompt_template_name`: Choose the name of the template you want to use.
+Currently, three types of templates are supported: [alpaca, vicuna, moss], with the alpaca template being the default.

-> Attention!!
-All the following commands should be executed in the `InstrctKGC` directory!!
-For example, running a fine-tuning script would be: `bash scripts/fine_llama.bash`.
+> Important Note: All the following commands should be executed in the InstrctKGC directory.
+For example, if you want to run a fine-tuning script, you should use the following command: bash scripts/fine_llama.bash.
+Make sure your current working directory is correct.

-### LoRA Fine-tuning with LLaMA
+### 4.2LoRA Fine-tuning with LLaMA

 You can use the following command to configure your own parameters and fine-tune the Llama model using the LoRA method: